marano/blog/_posts/2014-01-22-how-do-i-test-a-application_controller-on-a-rails-app.markdown

 end
 {% endhighlight %}

 To test the `user_signed_in?` we create a `show` action.
-This action show a text based on the state of user, it its logged or not.
+This action shows a text based state of user, if it's logged in or not.
 This way we can simply test the response, as a regular controller.

-### The last one the authenticate!
+### The last one is the authenticate!

-To the last one, we create a `new` action on our controller.
-If you have any doubt that the controller block it is even a controller, we add a `before_filter` on this `new` action.
+To finish, we create an action `new` on our controller.
+If you still have a doubt if the controller block is a controller, you should add a `before_filter` in the `new` action.

 {% highlight ruby linenos %}
 describe ApplicationController do